paragiswalkar/subscription-demo/README.md

 # subscription-demo
 ## Description

-This project user subscriptions using SQLite for data storage.
+This project user subscription uses SQLite for data storage.
 This project will include setting up a basic command-line interface (CLI) for subscription management, handling user input, and managing subscriptions in the SQLite database.

 ## Project Structure and Components
 1. Database Setup: